johnrearden/pa-data-driven-design/README.md

 13. Click the **Deploy Branch** button to begin deployment.
 14. The deployment process should happen smoothly if all deployment files are fully functional.
 Click the button **Open App** at the top of the page to access your App.
 15. If the build fails, check the build log carefully to troubleshoot what went wrong.
+16. Select Automatic deploys so that Heroku always uses your latest commited GitHub-version.

 ## Forking and Cloning
 If you wish to fork or clone this repository, please follow the instructions below: